IsaacVerm/mps-activity/README.md

 #### reports themselves

 The last thing I tried was to look at the reports themselves using the `/comm/{commId}/verslagen` endpoint.
-In the end I chose to pursue the path of going after the reports themselves but not for the same reasons as when started.
+In the end I chose to pursue the path of going after the meeting notes (instead of MPs, commissions and reports) directly.
 Because while exploring the API I noticed another stumbling block.

 #### summary